collapsed-stacks/startups/questions/4189/why-many-popular-it-companies-are-located-in-united-states.md

 - posted by: [George](https://stackexchange.com/users/3516499/george) on 2015-05-04
 - score: 4

-<p>It is not for tax reasons!
-The US has a very high tax rate compared to many other countries, or at best about the same tax rate.</p>
+It is not for tax reasons!
+The US has a very high tax rate compared to many other countries, or at best about the same tax rate.

-<p>There is a lot of programming talent in the US, but is it a combination of many different skill sets that are located in NY/SF including design, marketing, and most importantly close access to funding.</p>
+There is a lot of programming talent in the US, but is it a combination of many different skill sets that are located in NY/SF including design, marketing, and most importantly close access to funding.

-<p>US investors prefer investing within the US due to additional tax burdens investing overseas so having a US based company can raise funds more cheaply and can work closely with investors.
-Follow the money and that's where companies will be located which is a big reason why NY is growing its tech scene again.</p>
+US investors prefer investing within the US due to additional tax burdens investing overseas so having a US based company can raise funds more cheaply and can work closely with investors.
+Follow the money and that's where companies will be located which is a big reason why NY is growing its tech scene again.